Saikat2407/OPPS-/README.md

 -> child class will have base class properties and properties of its own.

+`super` -> super keyword is used to reference the class which is above the current class.

 Base class -> base class is a parent class or superclass through which child class extend the properties of base class.